Person-Centered Reproductive Counseling Toolkit

-Does a client that identifies as a lesbian really need to use a contraceptive method?
+Does a client that is LGBTQ+ really need to use a contraceptive method?

 Providers should never assume pregnancy risk based solely on a client’s sexual identity but instead should conduct a comprehensive, person-centered sexual health assessment to better understand a client’s specific needs and preferences.